CONTENT EDITING 1: "THE DRUG PROBLEM"

 REVIVE SENIOR 3: GRANT FOR TRANSLATING THE COMPLETE WORKS OF ANDRES LASZLO SR. FROM ENGLISH TO SPANISH:

-Only two of Senior's five books were content-edited (the books that became films), and only two were translated into English (one rather poorly).
-As I translated them into English, the books were also adapted, content-edited, and improved, so a re-translation back into Spanish could be a good idea.
-Perhaps one could persuade a Spanish publisher to undertake this, but a grant would certainly help, especially for promotion.
+Only two of Senior's five books were content-edited (the ones that became films), and only two were translated into English (one rather poorly).
+As I translated them into English, the books were also adapted and content-edited, improving them, so a re-translation back into Spanish could be beneficial.
+Perhaps one could persuade a Spanish publisher to take this on, but regardless, a grant would certainly help, not only for the translation but also for promotion.

 REMAKE AGENT 1 (NEW MOVIE): "PACO NEVER FAILS"